nightconcept/any2/project/epics/archive/epic-testing.md

   - **Status:** Complete

 - **Task 1.5: Clarify and Refactor `tests/Game.cs`**
   - **Description:** Determine the precise role of the existing [`tests/Game.cs`](tests/Game.cs:1).
-If its functionality is better suited for `BaseGameTestCase` or it's a redundant example, refactor or remove it.
+If its functionality is better suited for `GameTestCase` or it's a redundant example, refactor or remove it.
   - **Implementation:**
     - [x] Analyze the functionality provided by [`tests/Game.cs`](tests/Game.cs:1).
 (Analysis complete: File is unused by the test orchestrator and not referenced elsewhere.
 It appears to be a redundant example.)
-    - [ ] If it provides generic game loop or input handling logic useful for all tests, merge this functionality into `BaseGameTestCase` (Task 1.3).
+    - [ ] If it provides generic game loop or input handling logic useful for all tests, merge this functionality into `GameTestCase` (Task 1.3).
 (N/A as file is unused and basic shell)
     - [ ] If it's intended as a very simple, standalone example of an `IGame` for testing the host, ensure it's minimal and perhaps rename it (e.g., `ExampleHostedTest.cs`) and include it in a relevant `ITestGroup` if it's meant to be run as a test.
 (N/A as it's not used)
-    - [x] If its functionality becomes entirely redundant after `BaseGameTestCase` implementation and other refactorings, remove [`tests/Game.cs`](tests/Game.cs:1) and update any references.
+    - [x] If its functionality becomes entirely redundant after `GameTestCase` implementation and other refactorings, remove [`tests/Game.cs`](tests/Game.cs:1) and update any references.
 (Decision: Remove the file.)
   - **Acceptance Criteria:** The role of [`tests/Game.cs`](tests/Game.cs:1) is clarified.
-The codebase is cleaner, and any useful generic logic is consolidated in `BaseGameTestCase`.
+The codebase is cleaner, and any useful generic logic is consolidated in `GameTestCase`.
   - **Status:** Complete

-- **Task 1.6: Enhance Error Handling within Test Cases and `BaseGameTestCase`**
+- **Task 1.6: Enhance Error Handling within Test Cases and `GameTestCase`**
-  - **Description:** Ensure that test cases, particularly through `BaseGameTestCase`, robustly report failures to xUnit, especially in the event of unexpected exceptions during test logic or from `Night.Framework` calls.
+  - **Description:** Ensure that test cases, particularly through `GameTestCase`, robustly report failures to xUnit, especially in the event of unexpected exceptions during test logic or from `Night.Framework` calls.
   - **Implementation:**
-    - [x] `BaseGameTestCase` (or the xUnit test method wrapping it) should implement a top-level try-catch mechanism around the execution of the `IGame`'s `Load`, `Update`, and `Draw` methods (or a central test execution method if applicable).
+    - [x] `GameTestCase` (or the xUnit test method wrapping it) should implement a top-level try-catch mechanism around the execution of the `IGame`'s `Load`, `Update`, and `Draw` methods (or a central test execution method if applicable).
 (Implemented in xUnit wrapper methods)
     - [x] Any unhandled exception caught should cause the xUnit test to fail. xUnit automatically captures exception details.
 (Ensured by rethrowing from wrapper)
-    - [x] For non-exception failures determined by the `IGame`'s logic, `BaseGameTestCase` should set status properties that the xUnit test method can assert, causing an `Assert.Fail()` or similar if the status is `Failed`.
+    - [x] For non-exception failures determined by the `IGame`'s logic, `GameTestCase` should set status properties that the xUnit test method can assert, causing an `Assert.Fail()` or similar if the status is `Failed`.
 (Existing functionality)
   - **Acceptance Criteria:** xUnit test results accurately reflect test failures caused by unhandled exceptions or assertion failures within the test case execution, providing error messages and stack traces via standard xUnit reporting.
   - **Status:** Done